guyinatuxedo/nightmare/modules/11-index/csaw18_doubletrouble/readme.md

 0xff896bbc: 0x1d781100
 ```

 So we can see here, an example memory layout of the stack prior to the sorting.
-We can see that the return adress is at `0xff896bcc` (which is `0x8049841`) and the stack canary is at `0xff896bbc` (which is `0x1d781100`).
+We can see that the return address is at `0xff896bcc` (which is `0x8049841`) and the stack canary is at `0xff896bbc` (which is `0x1d781100`).
 In this instance, my input ends at `0xff896bb4` with `0x0804900a00000000`.
 Keep in mind, that when evaluating the doubles (which are `8` bytes in memory) the last `4` bytes are stored first, which are followed by the first `4` bytes.
 For instance.

 ```
  gdb-peda$ p/f 0x0804900a00000000